redox-os/book/src/design/kernel/advantages.md

 Fewer crashes
 -------------

 When compared to microkernels, Monolithic kernels tend to be crash-prone.
-A crashed driver in a Monolithic kernel can crash the whole system whereas with a microkernel there is a separation of concerns which allows the system to handle any crashes safely.
+A crashed driver in a Monolithic kernel can crash the whole system whereas with a microkernel there is a separation of concerns which allows the system to handle any crash safely.

 In Linux we often see errors with drivers dereferencing bad pointers which ultimately results in kernel panics.